MinaPecheux/Medusa/README.md

 When you want to use Medusa in a Python script, you can either:

-- run an interactive Medusa process just like the one you get with the CLI
+- run a Medusa process with some args and then some interactive user inputs for on-the-fly keys definition
 - or instantiate a `Medusa` object to use and reuse as much as you want

-The first possibility still relies on the command-line arguments passed to your script.
-So you should pass your own script the same args as you would to the Medusa CLI.
-But this is a nice way of putting some Medusa logic in the middle of your script, for example:
+The first possibility is a nice way of putting some Medusa logic in the middle of your script.
+You must pass the lib some args:

+1. the input path, the output path and the action to perform are required (the action can be either "encode" or "decode")
+2. you may pass optional parameters (see the previous section for details on each): `exclude`, `zip` and `verbose`

+Here is an example script using this technique:

 ```py
 from medusa import medusa